LSET Student Handbook for Short Courses

 • relevant medical or other personal circumstances which for good reason have not previously been presented.

-In other words, the Institution has done something wrong in the way we have administered your course or exams, or we have not made reasonable allowances for a medical or other personal problem which you reported as Good Cause, or there was something affecting your academic performance which you have not told us about before (you must provide a good reason why you didn’t tell us before).
+In other words, the Institution has done something wrong in the way we have administered your course or assessments, or we have not made reasonable allowances for a medical or other personal problem which you reported as Good Cause, or there was something affecting your academic performance which you have not told us about before (you must provide a good reason why you didn’t tell us before).

 If you appeal under any of the above grounds it is essential that you can provide substantive documentary evidence to support your appeal.
 If you do not provide evidence your appeal will be dismissed.